-- If your child has any health problems that NeoProfen must not be taken with like an untreated infection, certain bleeding problems, and certain types of heart or kidney disease.
-There are many health problems that your child must not take this medicine with.
+- If your child has any health problems that NeoProfen (ibuprofen injection (PDA)) must not be taken with like an untreated infection, certain bleeding problems, and certain types of heart or kidney disease.
+There are many health problems that your child must not take NeoProfen (ibuprofen injection (PDA)) with.

 - If your child has low platelet levels.